zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ## Behavior

 ### Tabs
 Tabs group sections of the create experience into manageable categories.
-Tabs also separate required information from optional information for simpler configuration.
+Tabs can also be used to separate required information from optional information for simpler configuration.

 Most creates should have a minimum of 3 tabs; `Basics`, `Tags`, `Review + create`.
 All other tabs are optional.